YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 First, stop drinking.
 Do not turn one mistake into a weekend of repeated mistakes.
 Drink water, rest, and return to the instructions from your clinic.

 Second, assess what happened in practical terms.
-Bleeding, swelling, vomiting, trauma, missed medication, rubbing, poor sleep, smoking, or bumping the recipient area all change how I would judge the situation.
+Bleeding, swelling, vomiting, trauma, missed medication, rubbing, poor sleep, smoking, or bumping the recipient area all change how I assess the situation.

 If there are symptoms, contact the clinic.
-If the scalp looks calm and nothing else happened, the answer may simply be to avoid alcohol again and continue aftercare properly.
+If the scalp looks settled and nothing else happened, the answer may simply be to avoid alcohol again and continue aftercare properly.

 Do not scrub the scalp because you feel guilty.
 Do not apply extra products.
-Do not over wash.
-Recovery mistakes are best handled with calm correction, not aggressive self treatment.
+Do not overwash.
+Recovery mistakes are best handled with steady correction, not aggressive self-treatment.

 If you are unsure whether the area looks normal, send clear photos.
 The clinic can assess redness, donor area appearance, swelling, and any visible trauma much better than you can while anxious.

 Also tell the clinic exactly what you drank and when.
-Patients sometimes hide this detail because they feel guilty.
-I am not interested in blaming the patient.
+Some people hide this detail because they feel guilty.
+I am not interested in blame.
 I am interested in understanding the situation accurately.

 If medication was taken the same day, mention that too.
-The safest advice depends on the full story, not only the word alcohol.
+The right advice depends on the full story, not only the word alcohol.

-A mistake should lead to better discipline, not panic.
+A mistake should lead to a slower plan, not panic.

-What is the safest rule for alcohol after a hair transplant?
+What is the clearest rule for alcohol after a hair transplant?

-If alcohol is part of an upcoming holiday, wedding, work event, or flight, discuss timing before booking a hair transplant.
+If alcohol is part of an upcoming holiday, wedding, work event, or flight, discuss timing before committing to a hair transplant.
 A good surgery plan should fit your real schedule, not a fantasy recovery plan.

-The way I explain this to patients is simple.
-You are not avoiding alcohol because one glass has magical power over every graft.
-You are avoiding it because the first days should stay calm, clean, and predictable.
+You are not avoiding alcohol because one glass directly destroys every graft.
+You are avoiding it because the first days should stay clean, predictable, and easy to interpret.

-That calm period is short compared with the full hair transplant journey.
+That protected period is short compared with the full recovery and growth timeline.
 The visible result takes months.
 Avoiding alcohol for 14 days is a small decision compared with the time, donor hair, and emotional energy invested in the procedure.

-If a patient finds the rule difficult, I take that seriously too.
-It may tell us something about the social pressures around the surgery, and those pressures should be discussed honestly before the operation.
+If the rule feels difficult, I take that seriously too.
+It may tell us something about social pressure, travel plans, stress, or habits around alcohol, and those pressures need review before the operation.

 There is no advantage in pretending recovery rules are easy for everyone.
 My job is to explain the reason clearly enough that the patient can follow the rule even when the social situation is inconvenient.